The Mass Line and the American Revolutionary Movement

 “Writers, like teeth, are divided into incisors and grinders.”
 The length of this book, together with its attempt to be comprehensive and all-sided, clearly places me into the camp of “grinders”.
 I wish it could be otherwise.
 I admire the “incisors”, those who with deft slashes can quickly make their point.
 I myself learned the mass line primarily from an author who fits that mold—Mao Zedong.
 But it seems to me that not many others have done so.
 They seem instead to have missed the whole idea.
 My own previous attempts to convey the central ideas of the mass line in a concise fashion have proved quite unsuccessful.
 The only thing left to do has been to start grinding away.

 I have a major self-criticism to make regarding the lack of timeliness of this book.
 Suggestions, critiques and criticisms of all kinds should not only be careful, thoughtful, and complete—they should also be timely.
 To some degree there is always a contradiction between these goals; the longer you work on making a criticism as complete and correct as possible, the more time goes by, and the less timely the criticism is when you finally submit it.
 Deciding on the most appropriate compromise here is usually difficult.
 But it is clear that I have grossly erred by spending way too much time in writing this book.
-It is now at least a couple decades late.
+It is now at least many decades late.
+(And as I revise this Preface, the book is still not completed!)

 Ideally, a book like this on the mass line should have made its appearance in the early 1970s, when the reborn American revolutionary movement was first learning about something called the “mass line” and floundering in its attempts to relate it to the basic questions of revolutionary strategy and technique.
 But with our lack of both theory and experience at the time, nobody was in a position to write such a book—certainly not me.